Nystagmus is a condition of uncontrolled eye movement. If you have nystagmus, your eyes move or “wobble” constantly.

 People with nystagmus may find they have poor depth perception and so may find it difficult to judge distances and height.

-If you develop nystagmus later on in life, you may experience a constant awareness of the world moving around you, or in front of you.
+If you develop nystagmus later in life, you may experience a constant awareness of the world moving around you, or in front of you.
 This is known as oscillopsia.

 As the nystagmus is new, your brain has not adapted to the unexpected eye movements and so it sees the world moving.
 This is very disabling and can make things very difficult to see, as well as sometimes making you feel sick and dizzy.

-Depending on what has caused your acquired nystagmus, it may be a short term condition that might get better.
+Depending on what has caused your acquired nystagmus, it may be a short-term condition that might get better.
 However, some people have the condition for the long term which can cause problems with how well they can see as well as being disorientating.

 There is currently no cure for nystagmus.
-Having nystagmus can cause reduced vision but there things which can help manage the condition and make the most of your sight.
+Having nystagmus can cause reduced vision but there are things which can help manage the condition and make the most of your sight.

 There are also some other options which can sometimes help to manage nystagmus.
 These options don’t work for everyone as their suitability varies from person to person.
 The options are:

 You may hear of research into other management therapies such as acupuncture or biofeedback, which aims to reduce nystagmus through audio signals.
-However, it’s uncertain whether any of these therapies actually work and more research is needed.
+However, it’s uncertain whether any of these therapies work and more research is needed.

 It can seem overwhelming at first if you or your child have just been diagnosed with nystagmus.
 Although nystagmus can cause problems with your sight, with the right support at the right time, most people can lead full and independent lives.